Epidemic Spreading with External Agents: Introduction

 \section{Introduction}

-Various natural and engineered phenomena around us involve the spread of information or infection through different kinds of networks.
-Rumours and news stories propagate among people linked by various means of communication, diseases diffuse as epidemics through populations by various modes, plants disperse pollen/seeds and thus genetic traits geographically, riots spread across pockets of communities, advertisers aim to disseminate information about goods through networks of consumers, and computer viruses, email worms and software patches piggyback across computer networks.
-Understanding how infection/information/innovation can travel across networks through such \emph{epidemic processes} has been a subject of extensive study in disciplines ranging from epidemiology \cite{ball04:epidemics,wangetal09:immuniz,andersonmay92:diseasesbook}, sociology \cite{Rogers2003Diffusion,granovetter1973:weakties} and computer science \cite{kepwhite91:viruses,kosklein08:pathways,kempekleintar03:influence} to physics \cite{satves02:scalefree}, information theory/networking \cite{massganesh05:epidemics,pittel87:rumor,sanghajek07:gossip,grosstse02:mobility,sardim09:gossipmob} and applied mathematics \cite{durliu88:contact,kesten93:speed,ballaap97:twolevelepidemics}, yielding valuable insights into qualitative and quantitative aspects of spreading behaviour in networks.
+Various natural and engineered phenomena involve spreading in networks.
+Rumors/news propagate among people linked by various means of communication; diseases diffuse as epidemics through populations by various modes; plants disperse pollen/seeds, and thus genetic traits, geographically; riots spread across communities; advertisers aim to disseminate information about products through consumer networks; computer viruses and worms, and also software patches, piggyback across computer networks.
+Understanding how infection/information/innovation can travel across networks through such processes has been a subject of extensive study in disciplines ranging from epidemiology \cite{ball04:epidemics,andersonmay92:diseasesbook}, sociology \cite{Rogers2003Diffusion,granovetter1973:weakties} and computer science \cite{kepwhite91:viruses,kempekleintar03:influence} to physics \cite{satves02:scalefree}, information theory/networking \cite{massganesh05:epidemics,pittel87:rumor,sanghajek07:gossip,grosstse02:mobility,sardim09:gossipmob} and applied mathematics \cite{durliu88:contact,kesten93:speed,DraiefMass}.
+Though many different models have been considered for such processes, they all involve \emph{epidemic dynamics}: propagation via peer-to-peer interactions between the network nodes.
+In this paper, we consider one-way dissemination or spreading via such epidemic dynamics -- we refer to this as \emph{epidemic spreading}.
+Our focus however is on understanding the effect of external agents on such epidemic spreading processes.